 Try to get on their level with your smartphone and play with different angles, such as getting really low or setting your small dog on something, and shooting upward.

-6) Give Them Scale and Show Off Their Environment
+6) Give Your Dog Scale and Show Off Their Environment

-To shake up the formula, give your pet scale by stepping back, making sure your camera is zoomed all the way out, and incorporating them into a larger landscape shot.
+To shake up the formula, give your pup scale by stepping back, making sure your camera is zoomed all the way out, and incorporating them into a larger landscape shot.

 There is a happy medium too.